bkesterbyld/sitewire/content/pages/index.md

         content: >
           Independent, licensed GCs review the work, communicate with borrowers as needed and provide disbursement recommendations for your team.
-Then your back office approves the draw and Sitewire notifies your wire department.
+Then your back office approves the draw and your wire department is notified.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image